 Lobster rolls deliver incredible flavor with only a handful of ingredients.
 When made with fresh lobster, a lightly dressed filling, and a perfectly toasted bun, the result is a true New England classic.
 This recipe is simple, reliable, and perfect for warm-weather meals, special occasions, or anytime you want a coastal-inspired dish at home.

-Recipe Card: Easy Lobster Rolls
+Easy Lobster Rolls

 Ingredients

-Before You Begin:
+- Before You Begin

-1. If cooking fresh lobster, boil until shells turn bright red and internal temperature reaches 140–145°F (60–63°C).
+- If cooking fresh lobster, boil lobster for about 8–10 minutes, or until the shells turn bright red and the meat becomes opaque and firm.
+The internal temperature should reach 145°F (63°C).
+Cooking time may vary depending on lobster size.
 Cool and chop.

-4. Fill rolls with the lobster mixture and serve immediately.
+- Fill rolls generously and serve immediately.

 Notes